+In what follows, the study employs a navigation problem to assess how different pseudo-likelihood formulations influence both in-sample and out-of-sample performance, as well as the level of regularization inferred.
+Specifically, we construct a navigation task in which a neural network serves as the control policy governing movement for a drone that needs to escape a ``forest'' of moving obstacles.
+This environment is adapted from a simpler configuration presented in \cite{pienaar2024evolutionary} and is deliberately chosen to assess MCMC performance using a continuous environment (the actions of the drone agent occur in a bounded space which is encoded as continuous values).\\

-Consider $T$ drones navigating within a two-dimensional circular arena.
+Formally, consider $T$ drones navigating within a two-dimensional circular arena.
 The arena is defined as the annular region bounded by an inner radius $R_{inner}$ and an outer radius $R_{outer}$.
 Each drone aims to escape this arena within $K$ steps, where each step has a fixed length $\delta$.
 A drone is considered to have crashed if it comes within a distance $R_{crash}$ of any of the $J$ orbiting obstacles.
 Upon crashing, the drone ceases further navigation.
-An animated illustration of the navigation problem is displayed in Figure \ref{fig: drone move}\footnote{For full functionality of the animated figures, please view this PDF using \textbf{Adobe Acrobat Reader}.
-Other viewers may not display the animations correctly.}.
+An illustration of the navigation problem is displayed in Figure \ref{fig: drone move}.